Last Updated on

 Each option has its own pros and cons.
 Weigh the risks carefully and decide based on your level of experience and capital.

-Step 6: Secure the required permits and certifications.
+6. Secure the required permits and certifications.

 By legalizing your business, you can focus more on growing your business instead of worrying about the law running after you.

-A bakery business in the Philippines need all of the following permits and certifications:
+Bakery business in the Philippines need all of the following permits and certifications:

 - Business name registration in the Department of Trade and Industry (DTI) if you will run the business on your own (single proprietorship) or in Securities and Exchange Commission (SEC) if the bakery is owned by a partnership or corporation.